 Huit tableaux.
 Art and Politics in Nineteenth-Century France (1799-1871)

 You’ll examine the course of French history from the Consulate (1799) to the Paris Commune (1871).
 Using works of art as a platform, you’ll explore political choices and change, tracing how a succession of regimes struggled and failed in the aftermath of the Revolution, as well as tackling issues of national identity, religion and political culture.
 Among the pieces considered are David's Sacre de Napoléon, Delacroix's La Liberté guidant le peuple, and Meissonier's Le Siège de Paris.
 Two hours will be spent in lectures and seminars each week studying this module.

 Sexuality, Religion and War: Sixteenth-Century Writing in France

 This module provides a general introduction to an essential moment in French national self-definition, the Renaissance, witnessing the rise of the novel; the invention of new varieties of first-person writing; surprising explorations of gender and sexuality, the prevalence (and flaunting) of censorship amidst bloody religious conflict, and transformative encounters with non-European cultures.
 Writers studied (for the most part in shorter excerpts, studied both from a literary and linguistic point of view) include François Rabelais, Marguerite de Navarre, Louise Labé, Pierre de Ronsard and Michel Montaigne.

-Building on the skills gained in Years 1 and 2, you’ll further develop your oral and written skills, translation into and out of French, creative writing in different registers, linguistic commentary and production of summaries, as well as perfecting your French grammar and vocabulary.
-In the course of this year-long module, you’ll spend 2 hours per week in language workshops and one hour in an oral class with a native speaker.
+Building on the skills gained in years one and two, you’ll further develop your oral and written skills, translation into and out of French, creative writing in different registers, linguistic commentary and production of summaries, as well as perfecting your French grammar and vocabulary.
+In the course of this year-long module, you’ll spend two hours per week in language workshops and one hour in an oral class with a native speaker.